soub4i/blog/content/posts/2020-08-26-smarter-frontend-app-with-tensorflow-js.md

 [Code Source](https://codesandbox.io/s/determined-allen-2v1i7?file=/index.html)

-## 4. Case Study: Coriander and Parsley classifier
+## 4. Case Study 2: Coriander and Parsley classifier

-In this case, I will try to create a model and use it to make a prediction (identify coriander and parsley) I will not train the model in the browser like the first case for performance reasons (I used google collab [Here](https://colab.research.google.com/drive/135Oblj6v_Y2uAJOf3quw9y3F38idJLIZ) ) with this [dataset](https://github.com/alilakrakbi/Coriander-vs-Parsley)  Kudos to Ali Lkrakbi, The train model output is a Keras model (Model.p5) I used [tfjs-converter](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter) to my model to Tensorflow.js compliant Model.
+In this case, I will try to create a model and use it to make predictions (identify coriander and parsley) I will not train the model in the browser like the first case for performance reasons (I used google collab [Here](https://colab.research.google.com/drive/135Oblj6v_Y2uAJOf3quw9y3F38idJLIZ) ) with this [dataset](https://github.com/alilakrakbi/Coriander-vs-Parsley)  Kudos to [Ali Lakrakbi](https://twitter.com/alilakrakbi), The output of trained model is a Keras model (Model.p5) I used [tfjs-converter](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter) to my model to Tensorflow.js compliant Model.

 Finally, I just wrote an "Exploitation" code in javascript to use a pre-trained model to predict the picture if it's coriander or parsley

 You can found the example [here](https://codesandbox.io/s/proud-dawn-j14mh) and the code source and more examples in this [repo](https://github.com/AbderrahimSoubaiElidrissi/tfjs-examples)

-I hope this article gives you an getting started to ML and Tensorflow in web applications and will help you especially frontend developers to had an entry point to this field
+I hope this article gives you a getting started to ML and Tensorflow.js in web applications.